 The Fourth Grade Team

-Using Everyday Mathematics, students are exposed to a variety of mathematical functions, including: geometry, polygons, parallel and perpendicular, angles, organizing data, construct and interpret graphs, number sentences, algebraic equations, number stories, decimals, large number estimation and computation, fractions, percents, three dimensional shapes, weight, volume, capacity, and multiplication and division.
+Using Progress in Mathematics, students are exposed to a variety of mathematical functions, including: geometry, polygons, parallel and perpendicular lines, angles, data and graphing, number sentences, algebraic equations, number stories, decimals, large number estimation and computation, fractions, percents, three dimensional shapes, weight, volume, capacity, and multiplication and division.
 In addition to daily practice, students also use a multitude of hands on activities to reinforce learning.

 Students are immersed in topics that include; weather, the water cycle, states of matter, the solar system, sound and light, forces and motion, biomes and fire safety.
 A field trip to the Fire Safety Village, STEM projects, and a variety of hands on experiments help students apply their knowledge to real life situations.
-Students also experience their first overnight field trip as we travel to Camp Wahsega, a 4H camp where students take classes in Stream Ecology, Herpetology, and Entomology among others.
+Students also experience their first overnight field trip as we travel to Rock Eagle, a camp where students take classes in Stream Ecology, Herpetology, and Entomology among others.

 Students explore the five themes of geography, memorize the names and location of the fifty states, investigate the beginning of our country’s history from early explorers to the first European settlements, colonization and the American Revolution.
 Students actively participate in a hands-on Colonial Day held at school to experience life as a colonial child.
 To conclude our studies, students take a field trip to the Cobb Youth Museum to experience and participate in simulations of the events we have studied including the Constitutional Convention.

 Students will delve deeper into previously taught concepts using the Grammar Workshop program.
 Concepts include the eight parts of speech, types of sentences, and proper sentence development.
 Working closely with those ideas, students will construct appropriate paragraphs and use that form in multi-paragraph writing assignments.
-Topics covered include: descriptive writing, persuasive letter writing, expository essay, and research writing.
-Using the Zaner Bloser Grade 5 spelling curriculum, students will study spelling patterns and word analysis features to enhance their vocabulary.
+Topics covered include: short stories, persuasive, informative, and narrative writing.
+Using the Vocabulary Workshop program, students will use word analysis features to enhance their working vocabulary.
+By learning not just the word's spelling and definition but also synonyms, antonyms, parts of speech, and common uses, students develop a more comprehensive vocabulary to then be used in their writing.